Eigenvalues and eigenvectors: Overview

+Additional animations of eigenvectors and eigenvalues in two dimensions, including symmetric transformations and transformations with complex eigenvalues, are available at Wikimedia Commons.

 History

 Eigenvalues are often introduced in the context of linear algebra or matrix theory.
 Historically, however, they arose in the study of quadratic forms and differential equations.

 In the 18th century, Leonhard Euler studied the rotational motion of a rigid body, and discovered the importance of the principal axes.
 (Note: Note: